JacksonBurns/fastprop/README.md

     _and_
     - Number of FNN layers (default 2; repeated fully connected layers of hidden size)
     - Hidden Size: number of neurons per FNN layer (default 1800)
-    - Clamp Input: Enable/Disable input clamp to +/-3 to aid in extrapolation (default False).
+    - Clamp Input: Enable/Disable input clamp to +/-3 (winsorization) to aid in extrapolation (default False).

     _or_
     - Hyperparameter optimization: runs hyperparameter optimization identify the optimal number of layers and hidden size